 Testing programs play an important role in reducing the risk of COVID-19.
 Drexel has established large-scale testing strategies, informed by our past testing experience, published literature, current public health guidelines, and the experience of other higher education institutions.
-While there is no single, accepted testing strategy for institutions of higher education, there is consensus that testing programs can play an important role in reducing the risk of COVID-19.
 Please continue to check this website as we update our testing policy for unvaccinated members of the Drexel community.
-If you have questions about COVID-19 testing that aren't answered here, please call the COVID Questions line at 215-703-2335 or email COVIDtesting@drexel.edu.
+If you have questions about COVID-19 testing that aren't answered here, email COVIDtesting@drexel.edu.

-Starting in January, Drexel will require screening COVID-19 testing of asymptomatic, on-campus students on a regular basis, as well as testing for those students and faculty/staff in Phase I-IV at the start of term.
-You'll schedule a test and confidentially access your test results through the Drexel Health Checker.
+You can schedule a test and confidentially access your test results through the Drexel Health Checker.
 Make sure you download the Drexel Health Checker app in advance.
-Students and employees without smartphones will be able to schedule their test through the web-based version of the Health Checker.
+Students and employees without smartphones can schedule their test through the web-based version of the Health Checker.
 All test results will also be received through a secure email link.

 - Students in co-op or special programs with remote or away clinical rotations will receive guidance and expectations for testing from their respective colleges and schools.

-- Drexel students living off-campus and only taking remote classes can also schedule a COVID-19 test Monday through Friday, even if they are without any symptoms and feel well.
-This is especially encouraged for students with three or more roommates.
-If you are an asymptomatic Drexel student, you can schedule your COVID-19 test through the Drexel Health Checker app.
+- All Drexel students and employees, regardless of vaccination status, can schedule a COVID-19 test through the Drexel Health Checker.
 You will be asked for information required by the local health department.
 If there are no appointments available at any of our testing sites, there are other locations around Philadelphia where you can obtain testing: Philadelphia COVID testing sites.
-All test results received outside of Drexel Student Health must reported through the Health Checker App.
+Test results received outside of Drexel Student Health must reported through the Health Checker App.

-- Testing at Drexel for asymptomatic/non-exposed Drexel community members in the groups above will be available at the following locations:
+- Testing at Drexel will be available at the following locations:

 - Race Hall Learning Terrace (3300 Race Street)